mmmaaatttttt/personal-site/src/pages/stories/harvesting-wins.md

 <OrchardGameSimulation caption="Figure 2: Simulating multiple playthroughs of First Orchard."/>

 The specific numbers you see will vary, of course, but will even out the longer you let the simulation run.
-Because I'm a little impatient, I increased the speed of the simulation on my own machine and let it play 100,000,000 games with each strategy.
-By that point, the percentages are quite stable.
-Here's the breakdown:
+If you really want to know the true values of these probabilities, you can either let the simulation run for a long time, or you can take a different approach.
+It's hard to determine a formula for these probabilities by hand (though you're welcome to try!).
+But by using a strategy called [dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming), it's possible for a computer to determine these probabilities to a high degree of precision.

+So that's what I did.
+Here's the breakdown of probabilities:

 | Strategy        | Probability of Success |
 | --------------- | ---------------------- |